 Matt McDaniel, President and Creative Director

 Matt has studied and worked across the United States documenting local history, architecture, landscapes, and cultural sites for two decades.
 In his other career, he is one of the most experienced and accomplished regulatory historic preservation practitioners in the Southeast.
 Matt’s first book, Emigration to Liberia from the Chattahoochee Valley of Georgia and Alabama, 1853-1903, was published by NewSouth Books in 2013.
-Matt has collaborated with Director of Production Hal Pope on a variety of video productions beginning in 2011.
 He holds degrees in history and historic preservation from Hampden-Sydney College, the University of Georgia, and Louisiana State University, and studied at St. Anne’s College, Oxford University.
-Matt is also Senior Architectural Historian with CALYX Engineers + Consultants, a Raleigh, N.C.-based civil engineering firm.
+Matt is Cultural Resources Group Manager with NV5 Engineers + Consultants, a Raleigh, N.C.-based civil engineering firm.

 Jeanne Cyriaque researches, lectures, and facilitates initiatives and interpretive projects to raise awareness of the contributions of African Americans to Georgia’s and the nation’s cultural past.
 She is the former coordinator of African American programs for Georgia’s Department of Natural Resources.
 During her 15 year career in state government, she was the lead writer and editor of Reflections, an award-winning publication that features the preservation of African American cultural heritage in Georgia.
 Jeanne was an inaugural commissioner of the National Park Service’s Gullah Geechee Cultural Heritage Corridor and contributed to the development of the management plan for the corridor that encompasses barrier islands and coastal areas in Florida, Georgia, North Carolina, and South Carolina.
 Jeanne currently serves as vice chair of the Georgia Humanities Council and is a member of the board of advisors for the National Trust for Historic Preservation.
 She received the Lillian C. Lynch Citation from the Georgia Museum of Art and the Mary Gregory Jewett Award from the Georgia Trust for her achievements in historic preservation.